-In order to be eligible to perform the defense, the candidate must have approved all graduation requirements excluding the thesis defense and must have been notified by the Dissertation / Thesis Committee that his/her thesis is approved and defensible.
-The defense will consist of a public presentation of the results and conclusions of the dissertation / thesis research.
-The defense is an oral defense and the candidate will be examined on the content of the thesis by the Dissertation / Thesis Committee.
+In order to be eligible to perform the Dissertation/Thesis defense, the candidate must have approved/completed all graduation requirements (including authorship requirements for Ph.D. students) excluding the Dissertation/Thesis and must have been notified by the Dissertation/Thesis Committee that his/her Dissertation/Thesis is defensible.

+The defense will consist of a public presentation of the results and conclusions of the dissertation/ thesis research.
+The defense will take place at UCC.
+The defense is an oral defense and the candidate will be examined on the content of the thesis by the Dissertation/Thesis Committee.
 Other members of the academic community may attend the final examination and participate in the questioning.
 Once the public portion of the defense is completed, the Dissertation / Thesis Committee will meet privately with the candidate for further evaluation of the student's knowledge of the contents of the dissertation / thesis.
 A representative of the Graduate Program in Biomedical Sciences will be appointed by the Director and will act as an evaluator of the process.
 This representative will be from outside the student's department.
 The result of the defense will be notified orally and in writing to the candidate.
 In case of failure, the panel may recommend that the candidate be dismissed from the program or that a second opportunity to defend the thesis be allowed no later than six (6) months from the date of the first defense.
 A student may defend only twice.